 From 2012 to 2013, Ms. Samplin served as a law clerk to the Honorable Joseph F. Bianco, then of the United States District Court for the Eastern District of New York.
 Ms. Samplin received her Juris Doctor degree in 2011 from Stanford Law School.
 While at Stanford, she served as a Managing Editor of the Stanford Journal of Law, Business, and Finance, President of the Stanford Entertainment and Sports Law Association, and a member of the Cyberlaw Clinic.
 Ms. Samplin received her Bachelor of Arts degree from Dartmouth College in 2008, where she graduated summa cum laude and was elected to Phi Beta Kappa.

-Ms. Samplin is admitted to practice in the States of California and New York and is a member of the bars of the United States Court of Appeals for the Ninth Circuit and the United States District Courts for the Central and Northern Districts of California and the Southern District of New York.
+Ms. Samplin is admitted to practice in the States of California and New York and is a member of the bars of the United States Court of Appeals for the Ninth and Second Circuits and the United States District Courts for the Central and Northern Districts of California and the Southern District of New York.
 She is a member of the Board of Directors of the Los Angeles chapter of Friends of the Children, an organization that provides mentoring for children of youth who have been in the foster care system.
 She also serves as a committee member of Women in Film, a Los Angeles-based organization that advocates for and advances the careers of women working in the screen industries.